hjgode/barcodeLib/README.md

 barcodeLib
 ==========

-modded barcodeLib by Brad Barnhill (http://www.codeproject.com/Articles/20823/Barcode-Image-Generation-Library)
+this is a snapshot of barcodeLib by Brad Barnhill ported to CF, see  (http://www.codeproject.com/Articles/20823/Barcode-Image-Generation-Library)

 see my blog at http://www.hjgode.de/wp/2014/01/25/mobile-development-barcodelib-again-ported-to-compact-framework/ and